 Un-surrendered U.K. losses may be carried forward indefinitely to be offset against future taxable profits, subject to numerous utilization criteria and restrictions.
-The amount that can be offset each year is limited to £5.0 million plus an incremental 50% of U.K. taxable profits.
-After accounting for tax credits receivable, there were accumulated tax losses for carryforward in the United Kingdom of \$278.6 million as of December 31, 2021.
-We currently do not recognize a deferred tax asset from our accumulated losses and record a full valuation allowance against the net deferred tax asset as the recoverability due to future taxable profits is unknown.
+The amount that can be offset each year is limited to £5.0 million plus an incremental 50% of United Kingdom taxable profits.
+After accounting for tax credits receivable, we had accumulated tax losses for carry forward in the U.K. of \$320.8 million at December 31, 2022 and \$278.6 million at December 31, 2021.
+No deferred tax assets are recognized on our U.K. losses and tax credit carryforwards because there is currently no indication that we will make sufficient taxable profits to utilize these tax losses and tax credit carryforwards.
+We carry a \$2.1 million deferred tax asset balance related to the U.S. entity at December 31, 2022.
+We have recorded a valuation allowance against the net deferred tax asset where the recoverability due to future taxable profits is unknown.
+The UK government announced that the rate of corporation tax would increase to 25% in 2023, with lower rates and tapered relief to be applied to companies with profits below £250,000.

-In the event we generate revenues in the future, we may benefit from the U.K. "patent box" regime that allows profits attributable to revenues from patents or patented products to be taxed at effective rate of 10%
+In the event we generate profits in the future, we may benefit from the United Kingdom "patent box" regime that allows profits attributable to revenues from patents or patents or patents or patents or patents or be taxed at an effective rate of 10%.